-On May 7, 2013, shortly after lunch began at the school attended by Edgar A. Alcazar (Edgar), a minor, the principal received a radio call that "something had happened."
+On May 7, 2013, shortly after lunch began at Edgar's middle school, the principal received a radio call that "something had happened."

 A minute or two after receiving the call, the principal arrived at the scene and found Edgar, who was 13 years old at the time, lying on his back on a pedestrian walkway next to a concrete planter box that held a crepe myrtle tree.
 Lying next to Edgar was a broken branch from that tree.
 The branch was approximately 2 inches in diameter at its thickest point and approximately six to eight feet long.
 Prior to the incident, school staff had seen Edgar swinging "like Tarzan" from that very same branch and had warned him not to do so as it was "unsafe."

+When the principal found him, Edgar had his eyes open and was conscious, but was saying little.
 The principal summoned paramedics, who transported Edgar to a nearby hospital where he was treated for a skull fracture and a concussion or a mild traumatic brain injury.

-Six months later, in January 2014, Edgar sued Los Angeles Unified School District (LAUSD), alleging that he had "sustained severe and permanent injuries when he climbed and then fell from the subject tree."
+Six months later, in January 2014, Edgar sued LAUSD for negligence and premises liability, alleging that he had "sustained severe and permanent injuries when he climbed and then fell from the subject tree."
 By the time of trial in November 2016, Edgar asserted three separate claims against LAUSD: negligence; a violation of Education Code section 44807; and, pursuant to Government Code section 835, a claim for a dangerous condition on public property.